GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-v5.md

 [TOC](#table-of-contents)

-## Appendix C: Useful logs to find problems
+## Appendix B: Useful logs to find problems

 Follow this if you need to find a problem of your IdP.